Adaptive Optics Imaging Breaks the Central Caustic Cusp Approach Degeneracy in High Magnification Microlensing Events: A Search for a Wide Lens Companion

 \subsection{A Non-Luminous Primary Lens}

 Although the analyses in Sections \ref{sec:pixel-grid-resid} and \ref{sec:3star-mcmc} suggest the close stellar binary scenario is preferred, we cannot completely rule out the possibility that a primary lens object or widely separated lens companion is below the detection threshold in the Keck data.
-If the primary or companion is `dark' (i.e. a white dwarf (WD) or neutron star (NS)), then it would remain undetectable at any separation from its luminous counterpart. \\ Given the best-fit mass ratio from the light curve modeling, $q {\sim} 1.45$, and mass-luminosity relations \citep{henry:1993a} assuming all detected flux in Keck is from the companion star, then the companion mass is calculated as $M_B = 0.96^{+0.06}_{-0.04}M_{\sun}$.
-Further, this gives a primary lens mass of $M_A = 0.66^{+0.05}_{-0.03}M_{\sun}$.
+If the {less massive component} is `dark' (i.e. a white dwarf (WD) or neutron star (NS)), then it would remain undetectable at any separation from its luminous counterpart. {For clarification, in the current Section and Section \ref{sec:dark-companion}, we use the term ``primary" to describe the (less-massive) lens component that the source trajectory comes nearest to (see $q > 1$ wide solution in Table \ref{tab:lcparams}).} \\ Given the best-fit mass ratio from the light curve modeling, $q {\sim} 1.45$, and mass-luminosity relations \citep{henry:1993a} assuming all detected flux in Keck is from the companion star, then the companion mass is calculated as $M_B = 0.96^{+0.11}_{-0.09}M_{\sun}$.
+Further, this gives a primary lens mass of $M_A = 0.66^{+0.10}_{-0.08}M_{\sun}$.
 The lens system distance is calculated to be $D_L = 4.80^{+0.50}_{-0.30}\,$kpc for this case.
 This may be consistent with a white dwarf primary orbited by a main sequence companion.